 A Disney vacation is, for many, a once or twice in a lifetime experience.
-There’s a gazillion articles full of Disneyland tips out there but our fresh take comes off of our first trip to Disneyland as a family of four.
-And gosh did we learn a lot.
+There’s a gazillion articles full of Disneyland tips out there but our fresh take comes off of our first trip to Disneyland as a family of four, and then many subsequent trips at different times of year for different Disneyland events.
+We’ve got a lot of experience.

-The biggest cost for a family when visiting Disneyland what is of course either the transportation to Southern California or the actual Park tickets depending on how many days you are going.
+The biggest cost for a family when planning a Disneyland trip is of course either the transportation to Southern California or the actual Park tickets depending on how many days you are going.
 Lodging at Disneyland is also expensive.
 But there are ways to make sure that you are spending your money wisely.
 We’ve stayed at four different properties around the park and have two clear favorites.

 Hyatt House Anaheim